-Toys they use often.
+- Toys they use often

 What to Store Under the Guest Room Bed

-Gift-wrap and cards.
+- Gift-wrap and greeting cards

 If You Have a Lofted Bed

-In an adult’s room, you can store your desk, or you could use the elevated space to store all of your clothing.
-Think about installing a wide, deep set of drawers in the space where you can store all of your tees, sweaters, sweatshirts, denim and out-of-season clothing....
-How nice to be able to roll out of bed and find your clothing right below you.
+In an adult’s room, you can tuck a desk under the bed, or you can use the elevated space to store all of your clothing.
+Think about installing a wide, deep-set chest of drawers in the space where you can store all of your tees, sweaters, sweatshirts, denim, and out-of-season clothing.
+This way you can roll out of bed and find your clothing right below you.